odoo/odoo/doc/howto/howto_website.rst

   (e.g. snippets).
 Although technically not mandatory, some things will not work if they're not there.

+Reload `your openerp`_, the page has changed and new content has appeared (footer, menus, …) but there's still no advanced edition tools in sight, as you are not yet logged-in.
+Click on the :guilabel:`Sign In` link, fill in your credentials (``admin``/``admin`` by default), click :guilabel:`Log in`.

+You're now in OpenERP "proper", the backend/administrative interface.
+We'll deal with it in :ref:`a latter section <howto-website-administration>`.
+For now, click on the :menuselection:`Website` menu item in the top-left of the browser, between :menuselection:`Messaging` and :menuselection:`Settings`.

+You're back to your website, but are now an administrator and thus have access to the advanced edition features of an OpenERP-built website.

 * if you go in the HTML editor (:menuselection:`Customize --> HTML Editor`), you can see and edit your template
+* if you click the :menuselection:`Edit` button in the top left, you'll switch to "Edition Mode" where the blocks (snippets) and rich text edition are available.
+* there are a number of other features in the advanced editor, which we will not cover here

+  .. todo:: link to document walking through editor features

 .. todo:: website template generator

+You can play around and add blocks or edit content on the home page, however if you go to a TA's page and edit it things seem to work at first (e.g. insert a :guilabel:`image-text` snippet to one of the TAs, as if adding a picture and a short bio), but if you go to a different TA's page after saving the first one… he has the exact same snippet inserted (and the same content, if you edited the snippet's content)!

-If you try to add content to the TA pages using snippets, for instance insert an :guilabel:`image-text` snippet to add a picture and a short biography for a TA, you'll notice things don't work right: because snippets are added in the template itself, they're content which is the same across all pages using that template.
+Because snippets are added in the template itself, they're content which is the same across all pages using that template, and all the teaching assistants share the same template (``academy.ta``).

 Thus snippets are mostly for generic content, when a given template is only used for a single page, or to add content in HTML fields.

+.. todo:: link HTML fields to HTML fields doc?

 .. note::